mit-ll-ai-technology/maite/CONTRIBUTING.md

 ...
 [1.01, .91]])

 # good: Using an xarray to explicitly name dimensions and label coordinates
-#       for a heterogenous array of data
+#       for a heterogeneous array of data
 >>> dims = ["data_collect", "sensor_type"]
 >>> coords = {"data_collect": ["Morning", "Noon", "Night"],
 ...           "sensor_type": ["EO", "IR"]}